-Creativity is traditionally associated with right brain thinkers such as artists, writers and musicians.
+Creativity is traditionally associated with right brain thinkers such as artists, writers, and musicians.
 Left brain thinkers such as engineers and computer programmers are largely seen as incapable of harnessing creativity.
-Susan challenges this paradigm by suggesting that is simply not true.
+Catherine challenges this paradigm by suggesting that is simply not true.
 Everyone is born with the ability to be creative, and it is imperative that business leaders make use of this underused tool.

 How can you increase creativity in your workplace?
 Here are some of her suggestions:

 Change Your Environment

 According to Catherine, environment is the, “foundation of creativity”.
 Many modern business environments appear plain and simple.
 You want to create spaces that are conducive to imagination, ideas, and original thinking.
 Take a cue from a child’s classroom, filled with a variety of colors, shapes and spaces.
 Companies like Google and Microsoft have already jumped on the bandwagon by creating work environments that are more colorful and open.
 How is your current corporate environment encouraging creativity?

 Don’t Be Afraid To Experiment